Skip to main content

 The average UK car insurance premium is around £551 per year, but young drivers pay over £2,000 and experienced drivers over 70 can pay under £400.
 The single biggest saving comes from comparing every year and buying 3-4 weeks before your renewal date.
 Adding an experienced named driver can save under-25s over £350.

-Car insurance is one of those bills where the difference between overpaying and getting a good deal can be hundreds of pounds.
-The trick is knowing what actually moves the needle.
+Difference between overpaying and a good deal: hundreds of pounds.
+Here's what actually moves the needle.

 Current Average Costs by Age